biicode/docs/c++/reference/commands.rst

 Commands list
 =============

 This section summarizes the **C/C++ commands available to be used with the biicode client program**.
-You can see these tools if you execute:
+You can see these the full list of commands for C/C++ language as follows:

 .. code-block:: bash